nickavem/toolboxexamples/README.md

 ## Basic usage:

-*These images are highly unofficial and not very well tested.*
+*These images are highly unofficial and not very well tested.
+Feel free to open an issue if you run into any.*

 To create the image, simple cd into the appropriate directory and build!